 Growing a caper bush can be achieved via propagation from seed, although finding a seed source is more of a challenge.
 If seed for growing capers is located, one may try growing them in a large pot with a base of coarse rock or crumbled brick.
 Take care not to overwater as the plant’s foliage is a natural water conservator.

 Caper seeds are very tiny and germinate readily but in low percentiles.
-Dried seeds are more difficult to germinate and should be soaked for one day in warm water, then wrapped in damp towel, sealed in a jar and refrigerated for two to three months.
-Post refrigeration, re-soak seeds overnight and then plant at a depth of 1 cm in well drained medium.
+Dried seeds are more difficult to germinate and should be soaked for one day in warm water, then wrapped in damp towel, sealed in a jar, and refrigerated for two to three months.
+Post refrigeration, re-soak seeds overnight and then plant at a depth of 0.5 inches (1 cm.) in a well-drained medium.

 How to Grow Capers from Cuttings

-Collect growing caper berry cuttings in February, March or April using basal portions with six to 10 buds.
+Collect growing caper berry cuttings in February, March, or April using basal portions with six to ten buds.

 For growing a caper bush, seat cuttings in a loose, well-draining soil medium with a heat source at the base.
 Dipping the stem cutting in a bit of rooting hormone first is also beneficial.